 While the projected fees have not yet been determined, FDA currently has 18 full-time-employees devoted to oversight of the OTC market.
 The current plan calls for 31 reviewers by FY 2018, 110 by FY 2022 and around 140 by the time they reach what they describe as “steady state required to handle the eventual anticipated full workload of OMUFA activities.”
 In addition, a technology platform will need to be developed and implemented to support electronic submissions.
 Current budgeting does not fully address the demand for past document archival and electronic access.
 Suffice it to say that User Fees are probably lower now ($0) than they ever will be.

 Whether you are concerned about the future of your OTC drug products, see opportunity to out-maneuver your competition, or both, feel free to contact PDG to assist with your nonprescription regulatory needs.
 As noted above, we have extensive experience in the development of both monograph and NDA nonprescription products as well as Rx-to-OTC switches.

 Charles Jaap is Vice-President of Operations and Business Development for PDG®, a global pharmaceutical and medical device consultant with extensive experience in the strategic development of drug products and medical devices.

-Mikel Alberdi, MPH, RAC is Director of Regulatory Affairs/New Product Development for PDG®.
-He has over 15 years of regulatory affairs experience, with expertise in facilitating FDA meetings and compiling NDA, 505(b)(2), and ANDA submissions.
+Biotech Research Group Regulatory Experts/New Product Development for PDG®.
+They have over 15 years of regulatory affairs experience, with expertise in facilitating FDA meetings and compiling NDA, 505(b)(2), and ANDA submissions.

-The opinions and statements in this paper are solely those of Charles Jaap and Mikel Alberdi and do not necessarily reflect those of PDG®.
+The opinions and statements in this paper are solely those of Charles Jaap and Biotech Research Group Regulatory Experts and do not necessarily reflect those of PDG®.